In a video that will live in infamy, rapper Kanye West said the continuation of slavery for hundreds of years looks like a “choice” in his eyes.

 The economic engine of slavery built the Union itself.
 And it wasn’t just a southern institution.
 To cite a few examples, New England textile mills and northern colleges, like Brown University, all benefited from the wealth generated from the savage system of chattel slavery.
 To put it plainly, slavery built empires.

 The institution of slavery wasn’t simply a collection of random racists snatching up random black people and forcing them into indefinite servitude.
 It took the tacit approval of the United States government and the governments of Great Britain, Portugal, Spain, France and others to supply Africans to countries all over the world.
+It also took African slave traders to supply fresh black bodies as part of a system of global trade.
+Most of us weren’t “stolen”.
+We were sold.

 People don’t want to deal with how some African countries engaged in catching and selling off members of rival tribes to European slavers.
 Both Benin and Ghana have apologized for this treacherous practice.
 How did these countries fair, economically, in comparison to other African nations?
 Did they see selling off rival tribesmen as a quick but history-altering way to acquire local land and resources for themselves?
 But I digress.